Getting Started

 What's happening under the hood?

-- Vite dev server for the React app
+- app:dev: Vite dev server for the React app with HMR

 2. Explore the Stack